Go Back Email Link

 Instructions

-• Increase the speed to medium and beat for 2 minutes.
-Reduce the speed to low and mix in the hot water.
-The batter will be soupy.
+• Reduce the speed to low and add the boiling water.
+The batter should be soupy.

-To frost the cake
+To Frost the Cake:

-• Place one cake layer on a serving plate.
-Spread the frosting with a hot palette knife or icing spatula to give the frosting a beautiful shine.
-Run the knife under hot tap water and dry with a towel.
+• Place one layer of cake on a serving plate.
+Run a palette knife until a hot faucet to heat the knife, then dry it with a towel.
+Using a hot palette knife to spread the frosting will give the frosting a beautiful shine.
 Spread about 3/4 cup of the frosting over the top of the first layer.
-Top with the second layer.
-Spread the remaining frosting over the top and sides of the cake, heating the knife again as necessary.